A Guide To California Rental Application Laws

 • Whether there are persons under the age of 18 living in your household/any information about tenant’s children.

-Regulations For California Rental Applications
+California Rental Applications Laws

 While many rental applications look similar from state to state, each state has its own set of tenant screening laws that may influence the details of an application.
 In California, there are several regulations that must be considered when a landlord devises a rental application for potential tenants.

-• In California, a landlord may charge an application fee that does not exceed $50.94 (2019).
+• In California, a landlord may charge an application fee that does not exceed $62.02 (as of December 2023).

 • The application fee is intended to cover a landlord’s out-of-pocket screening costs.